 status is required.
 An early admission file includes an application for undergraduate

-admission, current high school transcript with a qualifying GPA and ACT/SAT exam score,
+admission and current high school transcript with a qualifying GPA and ACT/SAT exam

 - Students may receive only one Tech-funded academic scholarship in any semester.
-Academic
+However,

 residency requirements from the Residence Life Office in accordance with established

 university policy.
 Recipients are responsible for making on-campus housing arrangements.

 - During scholarship committee selection, ACT/SAT score, GPA, and rank in class will

 be taken directly from our student information system; therefore, it is imperative